-ICS 100 level and ICS 200 level training.
+Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q462 and Q463 available through NFA Online.
 Chief's signature attests that the applicant has completed required training.

 Applicants must meet ONE of the following sections:

-Successful completion (above 80%, 3.0 or B) of ANY fire investigation specific training which totals 120 hours.
+Successful completion (above 80%, 3.0 or B) of ANY fire investigation-specific training which totals 120 hours.
 Applicants must provide documentation (certificates) to reach the 120-hour level.
-(CFI Trainers do not count toward this requirement.
-State CFI/FIT designations are acceptable, IF student provides supporting documentation showing contact hours that equal 120 hours.)
+(Certified Fire Investigator (CFI) Trainers do not count toward this requirement.
+State CFI/Fire Investigation Technician designations are acceptable IF student provides supporting documentation showing contact hours that equal 120 hours.)

 Successful completion of the following CFI Trainer modules:

 - Introduction to Evidence: Physical Evidence at the Fire Scene.

 - The Potential Value of Electronic Evidence in Fire Investigations.